After getting our eyes up close to the HTC Desire 816, we...

-Both offer high quality sound, and more importantly, both can run on the lock screen, which is a real annoyance when using the Samsung Galaxy S3.
+Both offer high quality sound, and more importantly, both can run on the lock screen.
 However, Google Music, for all its power, still needs a data connection at all times, so unless you’re on an unlimited plan its worth staying away.

 HTC Music doesn’t have the cool SoundHound integration that we’re used to, although the app is present on the phone.
 But what it does bring is new visuals and lyrics to songs if they’re available (providing the song information is correct and GraceNote can access it).

 It’s a fun feature for when you’re trying to work out the real words (turns out it wasn’t ‘wipe in the Vaseline’) but unless you’ve got aspirations of making it BIG on the professional karaoke circuit, this isn’t going to be a lot of use.
 Good when combined with the BoomSound speakers though.

 The size of the internal memory means you’ll be OK for space for a fairly decent-sized music collection, although if you’re partial to making Zoes all over the place you might want to keep an eye out for the 64GB version of the phone, as we can see a critical storage error cropping up quickly when you want to lob a decent-sized chunk of music on there.